doc22940/design-system-sketch-file/CONTRIBUTING.md

 Contributing to the Design-system-sketch-file 🌵
 =================

-There are three pages within the sketch file:
+There are three pages within the Sketch file:

 ##### Design System Page